offbynull/learn/Math/input/input.md

      ●●●●●●●●●●
 ```

 The first digits are equal (2 == 2), so move to the next digit.
-The next digit is larger than_REL the other digit (3 > 1), so 23 is not less than_REL 21.
+The next digit is larger than the other digit (3 > 1), so 23 is not less than 21.

 ```{note}
 What happens when the number of digits aren't the same between the numbers being tested (e.g. 55 and 12345)?
 Recall how place-value notation works.
 0 can be used when a corresponding digit doesn't exist at some position.